China's Ai Weiwei threatened with bigamy, pornography charges

 "I feel this shows that they are trying to intimidate, trying to put pressure on a citizen to tell you who's the authority and still to punish me for doing what I've been doing," Ai said.

-"I'm still paying a price for that, paying a price for freely communicating and discussing and giving out opinions and criticizing different matters."
+"I'm still paying a price for that, paying a price for freely communicating and discussing and giving out opinions and criticising different matters."

 Under the conditions of his release from 81 days in detention, Ai was not allowed to post anything on Twitter, travel or accept interviews for a year.